PiotrTyrna2108/Reconnity_2.0/ARQ_MIGRATION_SUMMARY.md

 # ARQ Migration - Summary of Changes

 ## Overview
 This document summarizes the migration from Celery to ARQ for asynchronous task processing in the EASM microservices application.
+The migration has been completed successfully.

 ## Changes Made